I am reading it for you and for me.

 The Sunday Rants faithfully document my growth, my insights, and my cone of vision changing over the years.

-I have been having this calls since 2007, but have been posting the recordings only since March of last year.
+I have been having these calls since 2007, but have been posting the recordings only since March of 2016.

 I charge $20 per call.
 They are worth a lot of money in the right hands.
 They may be worthless to you.